irek02/ab-clone/README.md

 # Airbnb Clone

-This is a project that demonstrates how to build your own version of a popular rental booking app using [Angular](https://angular.io) and [UIkit](https://getuikit.com).
+This project demonstrates how to build your own version of a popular rental booking app using [Angular](https://angular.io) and [UIkit](https://getuikit.com).

 Tutorial: